 Is Placenta Previa Common?

 Placenta previa is a rare medical condition that develops in pregnant women.
-According to research, placenta previa occurs in 1 out of 200 pregnant women every year.
+This condition is known to occur in 1 out of 200 pregnant women every year.

 How Does Placenta Previa Affect a Pregnancy?

 Yes, vaginal bleeding is a common symptom of placenta previa.
-In fact, it is the most serious risk placenta previa poses.
+In fact, it is the most serious risk that placenta previa poses.
 This is most likely to occur in the third trimester when the lower lining of the uterus thins to prepare for delivery.
 This may cause bleeding in the placenta covering the cervix.
 However, a pregnant woman can also experience painless vaginal bleeding as early as 20 weeks of pregnancy, especially in the case of a complete placenta previa.

 What Does It Mean to Have a Low-lying Placenta?